 Advanced Tutorial & Interface

-This interface and related tutorial demonstrates the use of Processors in Route configurations.
+This Interface and related tutorial demonstrate the use of Processors in Route configurations.
 In this particular exercise, an existing Route (from “Training – Creating a Simple Route”) is modified to Base64 encoded files.
 We’ll build on the concepts from “Creating a Simple Route” to incorporate a single Processor to perform Base64-encoding of messages.
 If you have not yet walked through that tutorial or are not familiar with the concepts introduced, we recommend you step through it first.

 How to Use This Example